bfontaine/freesms/README.md

     [sudo] pip install freesms

-The library works with Python 2.7 and 3.x.
+Starting from v0.2.0 the library is only tested on Python 3.x, but it should work on 2.7.

 Usage
 -----